Chronic venous insufficiency

 |C6||C4 + florid ulcer|

-- Formation is possible within the scope of:
+- Emergence is possible in the setting of:

 - Primary varicoses

 - Secondary varicoses